 We submit that claims (a)-(c) constitute socio-functional foundations for the scientists using the technology.
 This idea can be defended by reflecting both on what justifies these claims, and on Hong et al.’s relative ignorance of the justifying materials.

 To begin, while the justification of these claims may derive in part from their cohering with measurements of social behaviors in mice, their justification involves much more besides.
 For instance, MATLAB is a matrix-based programming language used by scientists and engineers; the claim that MATLAB works as described is justified by highly general mathematical and computational considerations, but not by mouse antics.
-Nor do (a)-(c) appear to be justified in other ways by those who employ these technologies in the measurement of mouse aggression.
+Nor do (a)-(c) appear to be justified in other ways by those who employ these technologies in the measurement of mouse behaviors.
 For instance, the reliability of a video camera is not rooted in perception, memory, or a priori reflection.
 Our proposal is that these claims serve as socio-functional foundations.

 We will use the last of these claims, (c), as an illustration.

-In our example, Hong et al. are entitled to take it as given that the mice in their experiments are New Zealand Black, Black 6N, and albino mice.
+In our example, Hong et al. are entitled to take it as given that the mice in their experiments are New Zealand Black, Black 6N, and albino.
 Given that the mice were purchased from reputable laboratories, only exceptional circumstances—consistently surprising results that could not be attributed to other sources, for example—would occasion reason to doubt that the mice are from the indicated strains.
 Thus, this example satisfies condition (EO1): members of the reliant community are entitled to use the claim in question as a premise in their reasoning without having non-basic justification for that claim.

 Turn to (EO2), according to which R is justified in COut (so that COut has evidence that justifies R).
 As suggested above, coherence with the results produced by the ML algorithm does not justify claims about mouse strains.
 Rather, claims about mouse strains are justified by specific breeding protocols in the laboratories from which the mice originate.
 It appears that none of the authors are expert mouse breeders, and the protocols involved in preserving the purity of a mouse strain are surprisingly complex.
 A bank of frozen embryos taken from an initial or “foundation stock” is incrementally built up.
 The frozen stock is then used to re-establish the foundation stock about every five generations of mice, from which a new bank of embryos is built up, and so on, with parallel efforts to expand the foundation stock through exogenous means, such as from other suppliers (Jackson Laboratory 2007, 11).
 However, for Hong et al., it suffices to know that the mice are from the Jackson and Charles River Laboratories.
 Any further justification concerning frozen mouse embryos, the foundation stock, etc. can be outsourced to these laboratories.
 Note that the laboratories have materials that provide non-basic justification for claims about mouse strains—materials that might draw on a combination of coherence considerations, reliable perceptual foundations, and their own set of socio-functional foundations, e.g., about the cryogenic technologies involved in freezing the mouse embryos.
 Hence, (EO2) is satisfied as well.